systemd/mkosi/mkosi.md

   should an `mkosi` invocation be aborted abnormally (for example, due to reboot/power failure).

+`CacheDirectory=`, `--cache-dir=`

+: Takes a path to a directory to use as package cache for the distribution package manager used.
+If this option is not used, but a `mkosi.cache/` directory is found in the local directory it is automatically used for this purpose.
+The directory configured this way is mounted into both the development and the final image while the package manager is running.

+`BuildDirectory=`, `--build-dir=`

+: Takes a path of a directory to use as build directory for build systems that support out-of-tree builds (such as Meson).
+The directory used this way is shared between repeated builds, and allows the build system to reuse artifacts (such as object files, executable, …) generated on previous invocations.
+This directory is mounted into the development image when the build script is invoked.
+The build script can find the path to this directory in the `$BUILDDIR` environment variable.
+If this option is not specified, but a directory `mkosi.builddir/` exists in the local directory it is automatically used for this purpose (also see the "Files" section below).

+`InstallDirectory=`, `--install-dir=`

+: Takes a path of a directory to use as the install directory.
+The directory used this way is shared between builds and allows the build system to not have to reinstall files that were already installed by a previous build and didn't change.
+The build script can find the path to this directory in the `$DESTDIR` environment variable.
+If this option is not specified, but a directory `mkosi.installdir` exists in the local directory, it is automatically used for this purpose (also see the "Files" section below).

 `Force=`, `--force`, `-f`

 : Replace the output file if it already exists, when building an